seriouslyjames/8_Weeks_SQL_Challenge/Case Study 1/C1_Solutions.md

 - It appears the table we're being asked to recreate is a combination of three tables - 'sales, 'menu', and 'members'
 - The requested table also specifies each customer order and whether there were a member or not at the time of the order

-- Create a temp table with a CTE
-- Within the CTE, use `CASE` to create a new column with 'Y' or 'N' results based on whether the customer's membership join date is before their order date
+- Use `CASE` to create a new column with 'Y' or 'N' results based on whether the customer's membership join date is before their order date
 ```sql
 SELECT
 	s.customer_id,